lucaslingle/mu_transformer/README.md

     --mode=train \
     --workdir=/tmp/workdir;
 ```
-A series of model configs, each increasing model size by about 4x, are provided.
+A series of model configs, each increasing model size by about 16x, are provided.
-Settings follow ```base.py```, with exception of width and mesh sizes.
+Settings follow ```base.py```, with exception of mesh, width, and head sizes.

-The tiny model should be a sufficient proxy for hyperparameter search.
+The small model should be a sufficient proxy for hyperparameter search.
 However, you may wish to change the batch size, sequence length, number of layers, and training steps to match your target setting.

 ### CLI overrides